dupuy/reliabot/README.md

 #### Installing with RE2

-You can improve the reliability and performance of Reliabot with Python RE2 regex support in its environment.
-This also requires the C++ RE2 library (run `brew install re2` or use Linux/BSD package tools to install `re2`).
+You can improve the reliability and performance of Reliabot, and prevent warning messages, by installing a Python RE2 regular expression package.
+These require installation of the C++ RE2 library (run `brew install re2`, or use Linux/BSD tools to install the `re2` package).

 > ⚠️The `pyre2-wheels` extra (which depends on [pyre2-updated][7]) doesn't work
 > for Python 3.12 – it only supports Python 3.6 to 3.11.
 If you need Python